 Selection and review of articles: some were initially selected by Christine HENRY and Alex JEBB (FERA, UK), Terry AVELING, Nicole JOUBERT, Godfrey KGATLE, Edgar MANGWENDE, Gloria MUKWIRIMBA and Renaan THOMPSON (University of Pretoria, South Africa).
 Since 2018, the scientific literature is screened by Nicolas DENANCÉ.
 He coordinates international experts, with recognized expertise in seed pathology and from examination offices, seed companies, and academic research laboratories.
 They are involved in the evaluation of the selected articles.

-Validation: Valérie GRIMAULT (ISTA SHC Chair) and the ISTA SHC members check and validate the content of the lists before its publication on ISTA website.
+Validation: The ISTA Seed Health Committee checks and validates the content of the lists before its publication on ISTA website.

 Contact: If you have comments on the conclusions or new information to offer, please contact ISTA (email@example.com).
 Readers are encouraged to subscribe to ISTA newsletter to stay tuned on further updates.